Taking care of your back at home

 Back strain treatment; Back pain - home care; Low back pain - home care; Lumbar pain - home care

-- Stop normal physical activity only for the first few days.
-This helps calm your symptoms and reduce any swelling (inflammation) in the area of the pain.
+- Stop normal physical activity for only the first few days.
+This helps calm your symptoms and reduce swelling (inflammation) in the area of the pain.

 - Apply heat or ice to the painful area.
-One good method is to use ice for the first 48 - 72 hours, then use heat after that.
+Use ice for the first 48 to 72 hours, then use heat.

 - Take over-the-counter pain relievers such as ibuprofen (Advil, Motrin IB) or acetaminophen (Tylenol).

 - Sleep in a curled-up, fetal position with a pillow between your legs.
 If you usually sleep on your back, place a pillow or rolled towel under your knees to relieve pressure.

 - Do not do activities that involve heavy lifting or twisting of your back for the first 6 weeks after the pain begins.

 - Do not exercise in the days right after the pain begins.
 After 2 to 3 weeks, slowly begin to exercise again.
 A physical therapist can teach you which exercises are right for you.

 - Strengthen your back and improve flexibility